1. The Freedom Trail

 A 2.5 mile brick lined trail will take you along the journey through Boston's historic past.
-A wonderful way to get in a little exercise, take some great photos, and learn some interesting historical facts about a wonderful city.
+This iconic trail is a wonderful way to get in a little exercise, take some great photos, and learn some interesting historical facts about a wonderful city.

 2. Battleship Cove